-Forest Home Cemetery, Forest Cemetery, and Greenbush Cemetery are near existing WIS 23, located about 1,000, 1,500, and 2,000 feet from the highway, respectively.
+Forest Home Cemetery, Forest Cemetery, and Greenbush Cemetery are located about 1,000, 1,500, and 2,000 feet from WIS 23, respectively.
 Forest Home Cemetery is north of WIS 23 on Hillview Road in Fond du Lac County.
 Forest Cemetery is located south of WIS 23 just north of Poplar Road, west of County W. Greenbush Cemetery is south of WIS 23 between Plank Road and Cemetery Lane in Sheboygan County.

-Planning and Zoning
+I. Planning and Zoning